Ernst Kretschmer: Types of physique

-The concept of two great psychopathological types of manic-depressive or 'circular' insanity and dementia praecox (i. e. schizophrenia) was developed by Emil Kraepelin (1856-1926).
+The concept of two great psychopathological types of manic-depressive or 'circular' insanity and dementia praecox (i. e. schizophrenia) was developed by Emil Kraepelin (1856–1926).

 Kretschmer associated each of his body types with certain personality traits and, in a more extreme form, with different mental disorders.
 He wrote that there is only a weak relation between schizophrenia and pyknic body type on the one hand, and between Circulars (with the tendency to circular type of manic-depressive psychosis) and asthenics, athletics, and dysplastics on the other.
 Among people with schizophrenia, the asthenico–athletic types are very prevalent.
 Kretschmer believed that pyknic persons were friendly, interpersonally dependent, and gregarious.
 In a more extreme version of these traits, this would mean for example that the obese are predisposed toward manic-depressive illness.
 Thin types were associated with introversion and timidity.
 This was seen as a milder form of the negative symptoms exhibited by people with withdrawn schizophrenia.
 However, the idea of the association of body types with personality traits is no longer influential in personality psychology.

 Asthenic type

 The essential characteristic of the asthenic type, in Kretschmer's words, is "a deficiency in thickness combined with an average unlessened length".
 The deficiency is present in all parts of body: muscle, bone, neck, face, trunk, extremities, and in all the tissues (skin, bone, fat, muscles and vessel system).
 The average weight as well as the other body measurements are below the general value for males.

-An Asthenic man would be lean and narrowly built, with narrow shoulders, thin muscles, delicately boned hands, and a narrow, long, flat chest, on which one can usually see the ribs.
+An asthenic man would be lean and narrowly built, with narrow shoulders, thin muscles, delicately boned hands, and a narrow, long, flat chest, on which one can usually see the ribs.

 Asthenic females are not only thin, but also have a short height.
-In their general appearance they're the same as asthenic men.
+In their general appearance they are the same as asthenic men.

 Asthenic type.
 A frontal portrait.
 Schizoid psychopath (schizoid personality disorder).